snr-laboratory/snrlab-microfab-trial0/doc/Pythonepoxymeasurements/EpoxySummary/EpoxyReview.md

 ---
 ## Objectives
 - All tested epoxies far exceed intrinsic silicon resistivity (~2.3×10⁵ Ω·cm)
+- Epoxies were for this round were all degassed.
+- Temperature conditions were not accurate for any of the cured epoxies

 ---
 ## Data Interpretation
 - Positive Voltages: